dalaikvv/Haga-kure/README.md

-- 👋 Hi, I’m @Dalaikuu
+* 👋 Hi, I’m @Dalaikuu
-- 💻 I’m Pinecone LLC Student
+* 💻 I’m Pinecone LLC Student
+*  🌍  I'm based in Mongolia
-- 👀 I’m interested in Foods
+* 👀 I’m interested in Foods
-- 🌱 I’m currently learning MERN-stack
+* 🌱 I’m currently learning MERN-stack
-- 📫 How to reach me dd4184968@gmail.com
+* 📫 How to reach me dd4184968@gmail.com
+*   ✉️  You can contact me at [dd4184968@gmail.com](mailto:dd4184968@gmail.com)
+*   🚀  I'm currently working on [Hotel Merit](http://merit-d3av8yobw-merit.vercel.app/)

 <!---
 Haga-kure/Haga-kure is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.